pranavpr/cardinfo.github.io/_posts/2019-08-31-hdfc-bank-credit-card-10x-rewards-september-2019-update.md

 However it's really sad to see Payzapp being removed from Diners 10X program.
 Now it has become really hard to maximize the benefit from this program.
 Also HDFC is back to posting incremental 9X rewards to 30 days from 2 days, which is again disheartening.

+**Updates**

-**Update**: HDFC Bank has introduced [Gyftr as 10X partner](/10x-rewards-on-gift-vouchers-using-hdfc-bank-credit-cards/) in October 2019 and this extends the 10X rewards on many other brands like Ola, Uber, MakeMyTrip, Urban Ladder, Big Bazaar, More etc.
+1. HDFC Bank has introduced [Gyftr as 10X partner](/10x-rewards-on-gift-vouchers-using-hdfc-bank-credit-cards/) in October 2019 and this extends the 10X rewards on many other brands like Ola, Uber, MakeMyTrip, Urban Ladder, Big Bazaar, More etc.

+2. HDFC Bank has made the 10X rewards program even more rewarding starting December 2019.
+Checkout the new benefits [here](/hdfc-smartbuy-10x-rewards-even-more-rewarding-with-december-2019-update/).

 _What do you think of these changes to 10X reward program by HDFC Bank?
 Let me know in comments below._